ZhangChengLin/bootstrap-toasts/README.md

 ## bootstrap-toasts

+**Beta time**

 Bootstrap components <a href="https://getbootstrap.com/docs/4.3/components/toasts/" title="Toasts">"Toasts"</a>

-Currently relying on Bootstrap and jQuery environments, because it is a function extension of Bootstrap
+Currently relying on Bootstrap and jQuery environments, because it is a function extension of Bootstrap.

+Supports arbitrary calls of ten parameters, supports callback functions based on events.

+The minimum version of the production version should be no less than 0.1.0

 <p align="center">
 <img alt="GitHub Release" src="https://img.shields.io/github/release/zhangchenglin/bootstrap-toasts.svg">